The bounty of flowers and fruit that summer brings can be affected by hungry pests or weather extremes causing harm.

 - Inspect plants regularly.
 Picking off infected parts or pests early on can prevent a major infestation

 - Barriers and deterrents stop further damage.
-Net soft fruit or put up bird scarers
+Net soft fruit or put up bird scarers such as a scarecrow

 - Trap or kill earwigs and slugs or hand-pick by torchlight